herratomsiili/portman_agent/PortmanXMLConverter/README.md

 # EMSWe XML Converter for Portman Agent

 A Python-based converter for transforming Portman agent data format and EMSWe-compliant XML documents.

-### Current implemented EMSWe-compliant XML documents:
-- ATA (Notification of actual arrival)

 ## Overview